pallets/flask/docs/patterns/errorpages.rst

 *403 Forbidden*
     If you have some kind of access control on your website, you will have to send a 403 code for disallowed resources.
-So make sure the user is not lost when he or she tries to access a forbidden resource.
+So make sure the user is not lost when they try to access a forbidden resource.

 *410 Gone*
     Did you know that there the "404 Not Found" has a brother named "410